The just-food interview - Brice de Forsanz, McCormick VP of EMEA

 Brice de Forsanz sees EMEA benefiting from organic growth, expansion into new markets

-McCormick & Co., the US-based spice firm, grew its Europe, Middle East and Africa sales by 3% in 2011 and - in the face of a deep economic crisis that has dented consumer spending across its key markets - the company plans to drive continued expansion in the region during the current fiscal year.
-This will be achieved through a focus on innovation, marketing and expansion in new emerging markets, regional chief Brice de Forsanz suggests in this month's just-food interview.
+McCormick & Co., the US-based spice firm, grew its sales in Europe, the Middle East and Africa by 3% in 2011 and - in the face of a deep economic crisis that has dented consumer spending across its key markets - the company plans to drive expansion in the region during the current fiscal year through a focus on innovation, marketing and new emerging markets, regional chief Brice de Forsanz suggests in this month's just-food interview.

-According to the company's tag-line, herb and spice group McCormick "brings passion to flavour".
-To Brice de Forsanz, McCormick's VP of consumer markets EMEA, this mission is about more than generating top line growth and shareholder returns.
+According to the company's tag-line, US herb and spice group McCormick "brings passion to flavour".
+To Brice de Forsanz, vice president of McCormick's consumer markets in Europe, the Middle East and Africa, this mission is about more than generating top-line growth and shareholder returns.

 "We are passionate about flavour and we want to have our customer and consumer being passionate about it too," he tells just-food.
 "It is very easy to be proud working for this kind of company because it is about cooking.
 It is about life.
 It is about families cooking together.
 It is a way to have the family being very close to each other.
 This is the power of our brand."